Clemson Beats Alabama to Clinch College Football Title

 Watson found Hunter Renfrow for a 2-yard touchdown pass with a second remaining to give the Tigers their first national championship since 1981.
 A year after Alabama won its fourth title under Saban with a 45-40 classic in Arizona, Clemson closed the deal and denied the Tide an unprecedented fifth championship in eight seasons.

+“That has to be one of the greatest games of all time,” Clemson coach Dabo Swinney said.

-The lead changed hands four times in the fourth quarter, but Watson got the ball last.
+The lead changed hands three times in the fourth quarter, but Watson got the ball last.
 Likely playing in his final college game, the junior quarterback threw for 420 yards and three touchdowns.
+In two games against Alabama and the most ferocious defense in college football, Watson has thrown for 825 yards and accounted for eight touchdowns.
+He was sacked four times and took some cringe-inducing shots from All-Americans Jonathan Allen and Reuben Foster.

+“You know, I never got the sense that he was rattled,” Allen said about Watson.

-Coach Dabo Swinney had built an elite program at Clemson that was missing only one thing, and now the Tigers can check that box, too.
+Swinney, the native Alabaman and former Crimson Tide walk-on receiver, has built an elite program at Clemson that was missing only one thing.
+Now the Tigers can check that box, too.

+“Eight years ago we set out to put Clemson back on top,” said Swinney, who can turn postgame interviews into a rousing sermon.
+“We came up a little short last year, but today on top of the mountain, the Clemson flag is flying.”

+After three quarters of vicious hits and tight defense, Tigers-Tide II ended up looking a lot like the first meeting when the teams combined for 40 points in the fourth quarter.

 The Tigers took a 28-24 lead with 4:38 left in the fourth quarter when Wayne Gallman surged in from a yard out.